-• Add-On Library
+- Add-On Library

-- Foundation Library API - Foundation Library Implementation
+- Foundation Library API

+- Foundation Library Implementation

-• Standalone Application
+- Standalone Application

-• Sandboxed Application
+Sandboxed Application

 Name Description Default

-microej.testsuite.cc.exclu deatlassesf classes excluded from the code coverage anal- Not set
+microej.testsuite.cc.exclu deatlessesf classes excluded from the code coverage anal- Not set

 ysis.

+microej.testsuite.timeout The time in seconds before a test is considered as failed.

+Set it to 0 to disable the timeout.
+60

-microej.testsuite.propertie McGeccthictive of the set to true, the code coverage ana 4
+microej.testsuite.properti microej.testsuite.properties////www.cctaitivatpedrty is set to true, the code coverage anal-

 ysis is enabled. true

 cc.src.folders Path to the folders containing the Java sources used for Java source folder (

 code coverage analysis. src/main/java) and

 Add-On Processor gen-

 erated source folders (

-src-adpgenerated/)2
+$src-adpgenerated/)^2$

-microej.testsuite.verbose When this property is set to true, the verbose trace level C-1
+microej.testsuite.verbose When this property is set to true, the verbose trace level

 is enabled. false

 test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
 Empty string (no test)

 test.run.failonerror When this property is set to true, the build fails if an error

 is raised. true

-test.run.includes.pattern Pattern of classes included in the test suite execution. / (all tests)
+test.run.includes.pattern Pattern of classes included in the test suite execution.

+/ (all tests)

 skip.test When this property is set (any value), the tests are not ex- Not set

-skip.test ecuted.
-NOU SEL
+ecuted.